Help making a complaint

 Find out more about the work we have been doing to understand and improve people's experiences of making a complaint.

-Our team of advocates will work closely with you to find out what is important to you when raising your concern or concerns and the outcome you want to achieve from making a health complaint.
-They can help you to find out all the available options to make an informed choice.
+Our team of advocates will work closely with you to find out what is important to you when raising your concern or concerns, the outcome you want to achieve from making a health complaint and help you to find the available options to make an informed choice.

 What is Advocacy?